eProtein Quantification Kit Protocol

 - Calculate the average fluorescence intensity for each set of controls and protein samples.

 - Subtract the average fluorescence reading for the negative control from the positive control and protein sample measurements.
+The expected concentration of the positive control is approximately 9.0 µM.

 - Use the linear trendline equation to calculate the molarity of the protein samples and positive control.